thecppzoo/zoo/presentations/C++-online-2025-external-polymorphism-and-type-erasure.md

 Why the difference?

-This is important: **because in our External Polymorphism we have the freedom to design the functions in the virtual table for maximum performance, or anything else we care about**, if we use the language feature for polymorphism through subclassing, we have to accept rigid language rules.
+This is important: **in our External Polymorphism we have the freedom to design the functions in the virtual table for maximum performance, or anything else we care about**, if we use the language feature for polymorphism through subclassing, we have to accept rigid language rules.

 In this example, that the `this` pointer is always the first argument in the ABI.
 When invoking `ISerializable::serialize`, the first argument is the address of the wrapper, but we are providing in `out` the `std::ostream &` as first argument, then the parameter order must be swapped.